falcosecurity/falco-website/content/en/blog/adaptive-syscalls-selection/index.md

 - `processing`/`parsing`: Extracting meaningful information from the events captured by Falco and converting them into a structured format.
 We extract data fields in the kernel and perform the necessary parsing in userspace.

-- `filtering`: Refers to stopping the processing / parsing or ignoring events within Falco userspace.
+- `filtering`: Refers to stopping the processing / parsing or ignoring events.
 No modifications are made to the kernel during this process.

 - `rules matching`: Refers to evaluating an event in userspace against the Abstract Syntax Tree (AST) generated from a Falco rule.